gdoumenc/coworks/README.rst

 CoWorks is an unified compositional microservices framework over AWS technologies and based on the Chalice microframework.
 The aim of this project, is to offer a very simplified experience of microservices over the awesome technologies of AWS.

-Each atomic microservice (called TechMicroservice) is a simple python class deployed on the serverless Lambda product and composition of microservices (called BizMicroservice) is performed over the Step Function product.
+Each atomic microservice (Tech Microservice) is a simple python class deployed on the serverless Lambda product and composition of microservices (Biz Microservice) is performed over the Step Function product.
 Other AWS products are used for logging, administrate, ...

+Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
+Read :ref:`faq` for a quick presentation, a complete presentation can be found `here <https://coworks.readthedocs.io/en/latest/>`_.

 Using and derived from `Chalice <https://github.com/aws/chalice>`_ and ideas from `Flask-Classy <https://github.com/apiguy/flask-classy/>`_.